-As Dante adds the ethical dimension to his poetry—and as he adds an Aristotelian ethical template—he becomes passionately invested in the belief that desire can be withstood, that reason can and must triumph.
+As Dante adds the ethical dimension to his courtly poetry, accompanied by an Aristotelian ethical template, he becomes passionately invested in the belief that desire can be withstood, that reason can and must triumph.

-It is this profoundly psychological and ethical drama, with deep roots in the courtly tradition, and its extremely idiosyncratic and Dantean imbrication of Aristotle and courtliness (for which see my essay “Aristotle’s Mezzo, Courtly Misura, and Dante’s Canzone Le dolci rime”, cited in Coordinated Reading) that is ultimately played out in Dante’s treatment of lust in Inferno 5.
+It is this profoundly psychological and ethical drama, with deep roots in the courtly tradition that is ultimately played out in Dante’s treatment of lust in Inferno 5.
+For a fuller discussion of this extremely idiosyncratic and Dantean imbrication of Aristotle and courtliness, see my essay “Aristotle’s Mezzo, Courtly Misura, and Dante’s Canzone Le dolci rime”, cited in Coordinated Reading.

 By insisting that reason can triumph over desire, and that the issue is for us to keep our faculties in proper alignment, Dante is able to withstand the siren call of dualism.

 Dante views morality through an Aristotelian lens and he is not saying that desire is simply bad.
 He is saying that desire must be controlled, as per the Aristotelian doctrine of incontinence: